 Awamori distilleries and tours in Okinawa

 Although there are 46 distilleries in Okinawa, located mostly on the main island, few offer free tours in English.
 One that does is Matsufuji Inc., founded by a woman in 1905.
-Its name is a combination of the second-generation couple’s names, Kimatsu and Fujiko, and is now in its fourth generation of owners.
+Its name is a combination of the second-generation couple’s names, Kimatsu and Fujiko; it’s now in its fourth generation of owners.

 Tours, which can be booked by email at sakiyama-shuzo@proof.ocn.ne.jp, last 40 to 60 minutes and are available Monday to Friday, except during holidays.